 Presentation: Fetus that is small for gestational age

-For some patients, having a small-for-gestational-age fetus can be an indication of an underlying genetic or chromosomal condition.
+In some cases, a fetus that is small for gestational age can be an indication of an underlying genetic or chromosomal condition.

 Example clinical scenario